cloudmesh/cloudmesh-nlp/README.md

 These models are highly adaptable to the use of your business and vary between text recognition.

-to get started using amazon watson check out:
+To get started using amazon watson check out:
 <https://www.ibm.com/cloud/watson-natural-language-understanding>

-## Microsoft Azure
+## NLP Services on  Microsoft Azure

+Which services exists write paragraph

+each should get its own subsection

+### Microsoft Azure Cognitive Services

 Azure Cognitive Services are cloud-based services that help you build cognitive intelligence into your applications.
 Cognitive services are